Arrow Icon

 • Increasingly harder to explain and justify

-For all it’s popularity, the AUM fee has several downsides.
-Chief among them is the fact that it’s only profitable when serving a small segment of high-net-worth investors.
-The costs of investment selection, allocation, and rebalancing have declined dramatically with advances in automation.
-This makes it harder for planners to continue justifying a fee this high.
-It also means that the true value a financial professional delivers is through a financial plan that helps clients reach their most important goals in life, not the returns on their investment portfolio.
+It also means that while the true value a financial professional delivers is through a financial plan that helps clients reach their most important goals in life, the cost is tied to returns on their investment portfolio.
 Matching that value to the price being paid is rapidly growing in importance as savvier clients are learning more about how they’re paying, and expecting more in return at the same time.
-And just as important, AUM fees may incentivize financial professionals to prioritize aggregating and retaining as many assets as possible, instead of offering objective advice that may sometimes involve drawing down assets that would lower fees.

 2. Subscription Fees for Financial Planning